cowlinn/Money_Bot_V1/README.md

 # Money_Bot_V1

-We make the stocks go upppp
+We may go to the mon 1 dae